mayank22785/blog/_posts/2016-08-02-achieving-ci-cd-with-k8s.md

 excerpt: "Building CI/CD pipeline with kubernetes"
 ---

 Hola amigos !!(*In English - Hello Friends !!*) Hope you are having a jolly good day !
-In terms of [Martin Fowler](http://www.martinfowler.com),Continous Integration can be defined as
-"Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day.
+Continous Integration/Delivery is best said in terms of [Martin Fowler](http://www.martinfowler.com),according to him it can be defined as, "Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day.
 Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.
 Many teams find that this approach leads to significantly reduced integration problems and allows a team to develop cohesive software more rapidly."

-In this rather interesting piece of article we are going to discuss and explore two amazing and rather interesting pieces technology.One i.e. Jenkins,a popular Continous Integration/Deployment tool and Second i.e. Kubernetes.As an added bonus we are also going to discover fabric8 an awesome tool for microservices platform.So let's get started,
+In this rather interesting piece of article we are going to discuss and explore two amazing and rather interesting pieces technology.One i.e. [Jenkins][7],a popular Continous Integration/Deployment tool and Second i.e. [Kubernetes][11],a popular orchestration engine for containers.As an added bonus we are also going to discover fabric8 an awesome tool for microservices platform.So let's get started,

 **WARNING** Your machine may hang several times while performing the below steps.Choose a pc with high configuration.

 ## Methodology

-There are many methodology using which we can achieve CI/CD for the on our machine.Currently,in this article we are focussed on
+There are many methodologies using which we can achieve CI/CD for the on our machine.Currently,in this article we are focussed on

 * [Kubernetes-Jenkins Plugin](#kubernetes-jenkins-plugin)
 * [Fabric8](#fabric8)